 Shepadoodle

-Shepadoodles are a combination of the German Shepherd and Labradoodle, and bring together very unique personalities into a hybrid that is highly intelligent and an absolute joy to be around.
+Shepadoodles are a combination of the German Shepherd and Labradoodle and bring together very unique personalities into a hybrid that is highly intelligent and an absolute joy to be around.

-They’re larger in size, weighing between 50 and 80 pounds, and have just as much fun chasing a ball around the park as they do bringing their big body on the couch to cuddle with you.
+They’re larger in size, weighing between 50 and 80 pounds, and have just as much fun chasing a ball around the park as they do bringing their big bodies on the couch to cuddle with you.

-The Labradoodle mix is one of the few that actually curtails the German Shepherd’s natural shedding, so if you’re looking for a low maintenance breed, the Shepadoodle is a perfect choice.
+The Labradoodle mix is one of the few that actually curtails the German Shepherd’s natural shedding, so if you’re looking for a low-maintenance breed, the Shepadoodle is a perfect choice.

 Wolf Shepherd

-The Wolf Shepherd mix is as close to a wild animal as you can get, while still retaining their domesticated traits that make them amazing companions.
+The Wolf Shepherd mix is as close to a wild animal as you can get while still retaining their domesticated traits that make them amazing companions.

 If you choose a Wolf Shepherd as your companion, though, you’re going to need to spend the first 18 months of their life putting yourself into the alpha role, because if you don’t, they’ll take it from you once they get older.